BartJongejan/Bracmat/README.md

   the file.
 In this way, the user doesn't need to bother about formatting.
   Cyclus: edit program, save from editor, reread in  Bracmat, reload in editor, edit program.

+* uni.bra

+  A utility that generates UNICODE-related tables from UnicodeData.txt (http://unicode.org/Public/UNIDATA/UnicodeData.txt).
+  These tables, which are also found in bracmat.c, have to be updated every few years, when UnicodeData.txt is updated.
+  Conversion between lower and upper casing is based on these tables.

 * valid.bra

   A test suite.